kbarbary/Dierckx.jl/README.md

 Benchmarks
 ----------

-The primary benefit of Dierckx is speed.
-Here are some benchmark results relative to Grid.jl v0.3.6 (Julia v0.3.3).
+Here are some benchmark results relative to Grid.jl v0.3.6 on Julia v0.3.3.
+These have yet to be updated to test against Interpolations.jl.

 | benchmark               | Grid.jl    | Dierckx.jl | ratio |
 |-------------------------|------------|------------|-------|